Does adoption cost me, the expectant mother, anything?

 What about the father of my baby?

-The birth father’s rights are different than your rights as the custodial parent at the time of birth.
+The birth father’s rights are different from your rights as the custodial parent at the time of birth.
 If the birth father is unknown or does not wish to pursue a plan of adoption, Small World’s legal experts will assist you in an appropriate way of addressing the rights of the biological father.

 Can I choose the hospital?